You've just identified a whole hoard of bad backlinks swarming your site.

 Conducting a Manual Review of Bad Backlinks

-But before you go any further, a manual review of each linking page is in order.
+Before you go ridding your backlink profile of these links, a manual review of each linking page is in order.
 After all, it’s entirely plausible for backlinks to trigger warnings despite having SEO value.

 The key here is to review the linking page’s content.
 If it offers little to no value or appears straight-up shady, then you’ve found yourself a bad backlink.

-For example, if you look at the link below, you’ll notice that it triggered a warning for having a high number of external links on the page:
+For example, if you look at the the site below it has a high number of external links on the page:

 However, you by reviewing the actual content you can verify that it’s a legitimate post that’s not only valuable but also relevant in your marketing niche: